MABelanger/jslib-html5-camera-photo/CONTRIBUTING.md

 1. run `npm install`
 2. run `npm start`
-3. Make a coffee :)
-4. write your code in ES6
+3. write your code in ES6
-5. push your changes
+4. push your changes
-6. create a PR with a link to the original issue
+5. create a PR with a link to the original issue

 That's it!
 Thank you for your contribution!